Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Background and Related Work

-Our proposed methodology builds on these concepts by using a GPT-based network as the policy network to guide the simulation in identifying an effective spectral index for a given segmentation task.

-\paragraph{Few-shot Segmentation} Few-shot segmentation is the task of segmenting objects using a small amount of labeled data.
+\paragraph{Few-shot Segmentation.} Few-shot segmentation is the task of segmenting objects using a small amount of labeled data.
 Most existing work approaches this task by comparing the unlabeled image (query image) against the labeled image (support image) at inference time \cite{fss}.
 However, some work uses techniques such as data augmentation \cite{med-aug, deform, spot} and sample synthesis \cite{laso, hallu}, either as standalone techniques or for boosting the performance of existing techniques.

-In contrast to these approaches, our research focuses on identifying an expression that extracts the most useful and representative features using a limited amount of data.
+Our solution falls into the latter category of performance-boosting algorithms, as it can be considered a preprocessing step.